Kheem-Dh/Large-Language-Models-LLMs---Guide/2. Foundations of LLMs/README.md

 - **Gradient Descent**: Updates weights in the direction of the steepest decrease of the loss.
 - **Stochastic Gradient Descent (SGD)**: A variant of gradient descent that updates weights using only a single data point.
 - **Adam**: Combines the best properties of other optimization algorithms to provide faster convergence.
 ---
+### 2.2 Basics of Neural Networks

+Neural networks form the backbone of deep learning, providing the framework for constructing complex models that can recognize patterns and make decisions.

+#### What are Neural Networks?

+Neural networks are computational models inspired by the human brain, consisting of interconnected units called neurons.
+These neurons receive input, process it, and transmit the output to other neurons.
+This structure allows neural networks to learn from data by adjusting the connections (weights) between neurons.

+#### Key Components

+1. **Neuron**: The basic unit of computation in a neural network.
+2. **Weight**: A connection strength between two neurons, adjusted during training.
+3. **Bias**: An additional parameter associated with each neuron that allows the model to fit the training data better.

+#### Network Architectures

+1. **Single Layer Perceptron (SLP)**: The simplest form of a neural network with no hidden layers.
+2. **Multi-Layer Perceptron (MLP)**: A network with one or more hidden layers between the input and output layers.
+3. **Convolutional Neural Networks (CNNs)**: Specialized for processing structured grid data such as images.
+4. **Recurrent Neural Networks (RNNs)**: Designed to handle sequential data, with neurons that have feedback connections.

+#### Training Neural Networks

+Training a neural network involves adjusting the weights and biases of the network to minimize the difference between the predicted output and the actual output.

+1. **Forward Propagation**: The process of passing input data through the network to get the output.
+2. **Backpropagation**: The method of calculating the gradient of the loss function with respect to each weight by the chain rule, moving the error backward through the network.
+3. **Gradient Descent**: An optimization algorithm that iteratively moves the weights in the direction that reduces the loss.

+#### Challenges in Training

+1. **Overfitting**: When a model learns the training data too well, including the noise.
+2. **Underfitting**: When a model is too simple to learn the underlying pattern of the data.
+3. **Vanishing/Exploding Gradients**: When gradients become too small or too large, hindering the network's training.

+### Next Steps

+Having understood the basics of neural networks, we will next explore how they can be structured to handle sequences in the context of language modeling.
+Stay tuned for the upcoming sections on Sequence-to-Sequence Models and Transformers and Attention Mechanisms.

+---